seizadi/kubevela-poc/docs/index.md

 ```
 The best way to control version is using a new name for every definition version.

-Specify Component/Trait Capability Revision in Application#
+Specify Component/Trait Capability Revision in Application:
-Users can specify the revision with @version approach, for example, if a user want to stick to using the v1 revision of webservice component.
+Users can specify the revision with @version approach, for example, if a user
+want to stick to using the v1 revision of webservice component.

 System admin can also write a webhook to inject the version automatically.
 ```yaml